melisplatform/melis-platform-framework-symfony-demo-tool-logic/README.md

     MelisPlatformFrameworkSymfonyDemoToolLogic\MelisPlatformFrameworkSymfonyDemoToolLogicBundle::class => ['all' => true]
 ];
 ```
-Don't forget to activate also the MelisPlatformFrameworkSymfonyBundle class since this bundle require's it.
+Don't forget to activate also the MelisPlatformFrameworkSymfonyBundle class since this bundle requires it.

 ### Routes
-Since this bundle has it's own routes, we need to include it inside symfony application
+Since this bundle has its own routes, we need to include it inside Symfony application for Symfony to recognize it.
-so that symfony can recognize it.\
-So inside symfony application, most likely in routes.yaml file (if symfony uses yaml as extension)
+So we just need to include the bundle's route inside Symfony application (most likely in routes.yaml file if Symfony uses yaml as extension).
-we just need to include the bundle's route.
 ```
 melis_platform:
   resource: "@MelisPlatformFrameworkSymfonyDemoToolLogicBundle/Resources/config/routing.yaml"